acdh-oeaw/fun-with-editions-workshops/FAQs/tabulator.md

 ## background color

 * Q: How do I change the background color of the table?
 Is there an easy/easier way than e.g. https://github.com/emt-project/emt-static/blob/main/html/css/tablutor-style.css
+* A: One way to solve the problem would be to change the standard tabulator CSS if you provide it together with the other page data (without CDN).
+Make sure to name the files in a way that makes it clear they have been modified.

 ## How to configure default sorting
 * Q: How to configure default sorting